OpenCart vs Magento

 The first version of OpenCart.
 In its current guise (written on PHP) was released in 2009.
 Unlike Magento, the aim was to provide a simple platform for entry level users to quickly put their products online.

 Released a year earlier in 2008, Magento was set up with a very different goal: to create a feature-rich, fully customisable platform for medium to large scale merchants to sell through.
-Now possessing around 30% of the ecommerce market, Magento has provided remarkably popular.
+Now possessing around 30% of the ecommerce market, Magento has proved remarkably popular.

 |Easy to Use||No||Yes|